Laith-Alqaisi/PocketShounenMagazine-Raws/README.md

 Only works on windows because it's based on winforms but the logic itself is trivial to convert to any other type of applications.

-Only accepts .jpg and .png files
+Only accepts .jpg and .png files when reordering.

 How to use: